A Nice Day for a Posh Wedding

-"A Nice Day for a Posh Wedding" is the seventh episode of the second season of the American television dramedy Ugly Betty and the series's 30th episode overall.
+"A Nice Day for a Posh Wedding" is the seventh episode of the second season of the American television comedy drama Ugly Betty and the series's 30th episode overall.
 It was written by Silvio Horta and Marco Pennette, and directed by James Hayman.
 The episode was originally broadcast on ABC in the United States on November 8, 2007.
 Ugly Betty centers on Betty Suarez's job at the fashion magazine MODE, despite not fitting their expectations of beauty and style.
 In this episode, MODE's creative director Wilhelmina Slater attempts to marry the magazine's publisher Bradford Meade.

 Victoria Beckham guest-stars as herself in the episode, appearing as Wilhelmina's maid of honor who steals attention from the wedding.
 She was originally supposed to wear a fatsuit as part of a joke about weight gain.
 Vanessa Williams's ex-husband, retired basketball player Rick Fox, appears as Wilhelmina's bodyguard and lover.
 Vera Wang makes a cameo appearance, and designed Wilhelmina's wedding dress and Beckham's bridesmaid dress.
 Wang first drafted a larger taffeta wedding dress, but Williams felt it was inappropriate for Wilhelmina's age and requested a simpler design.
 The wedding was filmed over several days at the First Congregational Church of Los Angeles.

 The episode was publicized through a TV Guide cover and a fictional wedding announcement in The New York Times.
 "A Nice Day for a Posh Wedding" was well received by critics who praised Beckham's cameo and Becki Newton's cover of Kelis's 2003 single "Milkshake" during the wedding.
 It received two nominations for a Primetime Emmy Award and an NAACP Image Award.
 The scenes about Ignacio Suarez's United States citizenship ceremony attracted attention from academic scholars.
 The initial broadcast of the episode was viewed by 10.9 million viewers and number one in its time slot for adults between the ages of 18 and 34.